 Snacks and grains

 Who doesn’t love a good snack?
 One of the issues with sending snacks in the mail is that they’re often fragile (think broken chips) and the bags are filled with air, so you’re not sending as much as you can in the box and not getting as much bang for your buck as you could.
-But snacks mean comfort and fun.
-And they’re often a great way to improve morale whether your recipient is going through a military deployment or college final exams.
+But snacks mean comfort and fun… and they don’t have to be trail mix!
+They’re often a great way to improve morale whether your recipient is going through a military deployment or college final exams.

 - whole wheat cereals